mixu/fastlint/readme.md

 ### Filtering

 `--glob [glob]`.
 Use a glob to filter the results.
 Can be specified multiple times.
 The matching is processed using [multimatch](https://github.com/sindresorhus/multimatch), see their docs for details.
-You can use `./{glob}` to specify that the glob should match local files (since `v.1.1.0`)
+You can use `./{glob}` to specify that the glob should match files relative to the current working directory (since `v.1.1.0`).

 `--working-copy`. `fastlint` can also include files in the working copy, e.g. files that have been added/modified but not necessarily staged.
 For UX reasons this gets set if you don't pass anything in (because otherwise there would be nothing to show if you don't pass two branches to compare).